funeslab/cartoonpy/README.md

 # Description

-1. Put images in a dir with `jpg` extension file (downcase),
+1. Put images in a directory with `jpg` extension file (lowercase),
-2. Run the script with the appropiate arguments and
+2. Run the script with the appropriate arguments and
 3. End

 The image order is file name alphabetical.

-It is important that, using the default directory, the extension of the output file was `JPG` upcase.
-Because if it is `jpg` and you run the script again the output image will be included.
+When using the default directory, it is important that, the extension of the output file was `JPG` uppercase because if it is `jpg` and you run the script again the output image will be included.

 Options: